All Episodes

 No one knows yet.

-No one's been there, no one's asked them, no one's tested them.
+No one's asked them.

 That's to be done.

-If I was to guess this virus started transmitting somewhere in September, October in Wuhan.
+If I was to guess, this virus started transmitting somewhere in September, October in Wuhan.

 September, October.